gusmontoya/Practice-React-Travel-Journal/README.md

 Open a git console and use the command: `npm start` or `yarn start`

 Here is the sketch of the mini project, of course my project will have my own details and photo.
 Here is a deployed demo: <a href="https://gifted-goldwasser-84e902.netlify.app/">DEMO</a>.
+Will add mobile responsiveness next.
 <br/>
 <br/>
 <br/>